Thomas DiNapoli

 Thomas Peter DiNapoli (born February 10, 1954) is an American politician serving as the 54th and current New York State Comptroller since 2007.
 A member of the Democratic Party, he was appointed by a bipartisan majority of the New York State Legislature to the position of comptroller on February 7, 2007.
 He was then elected Comptroller by New York's voters in 2010, 2014, 2018 and 2022.
 In his 2014 victory, he led the statewide ticket with the most votes.
-He was easily reelected to a third term in November 2018, receiving 64.9% of the vote.
+He was easily reelected to a third term in November 2018, receiving 67% of the vote.
 In 2022, he secured his fourth term in office, receiving 57% of the vote.
 He is the second longest-serving comptroller in New York State History.

 DiNapoli previously served as a New York State Assemblyman for the 16th district in northwestern Nassau County, first elected in 1986.
 He served 20 years in the Assembly.
 During his tenure, he chaired the Environmental Conservation Committee, the Local Governments Committee, and the Governmental Operations Committee.

 He is a resident of the village of Great Neck Plaza, New York.

 Early life and education

 DiNapoli was born to Nicholas Peter DiNapoli and Adeline (Abbondandelo) DiNapoli, named after his paternal grandfather Thomas Peter DiNapoli.
-DiNapoli, raised in Albertson, has been active in politics since he was a teenager, when he ran for and won a position as a trustee on the Mineola Board of Education.
+DiNapoli, raised in Albertson, Long Island has been active in politics since he was a teenager, when he ran for and won a position as a trustee on the Mineola Board of Education.
 At the age of 18 in 1972, he was the youngest person in New York State history elected to public office.
 He served on the school board for 10 years.

 In 1976, DiNapoli graduated magna cum laude from Hofstra University with a bachelor's degree in history.
 After college he worked for New York Telephone and AT&T. In 1988, he received a master's degree in human resources management from The New School University's Graduate School of Management and Urban Professions.

 New York Assembly and politics

 DiNapoli worked as an aide for Assemblyman Angelo F. Orazio.
-He also served as a District Representative for Congressman Robert J. Mrazek.
-DiNapoli was a member of the New York State Assembly from 1987 to 2007, sitting in the 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th, 196th and 197th New York State Legislatures.
-He represented the 16th District, located in Northwest Nassau County.
+He also served as a district representative for Congressman Robert J. Mrazek.
+DiNapoli was a member of the New York State Assembly from 1987 to 2007, sitting in the 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th, 196th and 197th New York state legislatures.
+He represented the 16th district, located in Northwest Nassau County.
 DiNapoli was later also elected as Chairman of the Nassau County Democratic Committee.
-In 2001, he lost the Democratic nomination for Nassau County Executive to Thomas Suozzi, who later won the election.
+In 2001, he lost the Democratic nomination for Nassau County Executive to Tom Suozzi, who later won the election.
 In 2006, DiNapoli was a candidate for lieutenant governor, but dropped out of the race after Attorney General Eliot Spitzer, the party's frontrunner for governor, chose Senate Minority Leader David Paterson as his running mate.

 State Comptroller

 Appointment

-Alan Hevesi resigned in disgrace in December 2006.
-On February 7, 2007, in a joint session of the New York State Legislature, DiNapoli was elected as New York State Comptroller in a vote of 150-56.
+Alan Hevesi resigned in December 2006.
+On February 7, 2007, in a joint session of the New York State Legislature, DiNapoli was elected as New York State Comptroller in a vote of 150–56.